PM Dhan Dhanya Krishi Yojana Explained: Farmers’ Benefits, Funding & Implementation.

 3. Water Efficiency: Agriculture is 55% rain-fed with 38% water use efficiency; sustainable irrigation systems and water conservation are imperative.

-4. Infrastructure Development: Inefficient storage and processing cause post-harvest losses of 35-40%, necessitating improvements to reduce loss and improve access to markets.
+4. Infrastructure Development: Moreover, inefficient storage and processing cause post-harvest losses of 35-40%, necessitating improvements to reduce loss and improve access to markets.

-5. Creating Economic Empowerment in Rural Areas: There are just small farmers; smallholders account for 80% of farmers with an earning of ₹1.2 Lakh pr year.
-Transformations must occur to improve income and financial inclusion for small farmers.
+5. Creating Economic Empowerment in Rural Areas: In fact, there are just small farmers; smallholders account for 80% of farmers with an earning of ₹1.2 Lakh pr year.
+As a result, transformations must occur to improve income and financial inclusion for small farmers.

-The PM Dhan Dhanya Krishi Yojana, aims to address these challenges by promoting inclusive growth and empowering farmers through financial support, access to technology, and skill development.
-By integrating such initiatives, we can foster a more resilient agricultural framework that not only boosts productivity but also promotes sustainable practices and supports the livelihoods of farmers.
+The PM Dhan Dhanya Krishi Yojana aims to address some challenges by promoting inclusive growth and empowering farmers.
+By providing financial support, access to technology, and skill development, it aims to foster a more resilient agricultural framework.
+It will not only boost productivity but also promote sustainable practices and support the livelihoods of farmers.

-1. Prescribed Fund Allocation in a Timely Manner: Fund allocation prescribed in guidelines often does not happen on time, which leads to delays in implementation, with 50% of the funds constantly not utilised on the basis that there have been procedural delays.
+1. Prescribed Fund Allocation promptly: Fund allocation prescribed in guidelines often does not happen on time.
+It leads to delays in implementation.
+Sometimes 50% of the funds constantly not utilized on the basis that there have been procedural delays.

-2. State Specificity for Implementation: There are differences in the execution of a scheme between states, usually due to governance and implementation, as shown by the cases of Bihar and Uttarakhand.
-This leads to delays in implementing schemes by either state instituted norms and rules for implementation.
+2. State Specificity for Implementation: Sometimes, there are difficulties in the execution of a scheme.
+It often happens due to differences between governance and implementation.
+This leads to delays in implementing schemes due to either state-instated norms and rules for implementation.

-3. Climate Change and Climate Variability: Increasing climate change, with projected rain variability going to 15 – 20% higher rainfall variability by 2050, has an adverse effect on crop yields and productivity for agriculture and farmers.
+3. Climate Change and Climate Variability: Increasing climate change, with projected rain variability going to 15 – 20% hurts crop yields and productivity for agriculture and farmers.

 4. Farmers’ Financial Literacy: With poor financial literacy, farmers would not become eligible to access credit, insurance, and even subsidies.
 When farmers use formal credit facilities or schemes, only 30% of farmers use formal credit.

 4. Infrastructure: Lack of infrastructure for storage facilities, transportation, and processing facilities all leads to the loss of yield after harvest.
-As much as 35-40% of yield from fresh fruits and vegetables can be lost after harvest, especially in more isolated areas.
+Sometimes, post-harvest handling in more isolated areas causes the loss of 35–40% of the yield from fresh fruits and vegetables.

-5. Shortage of Water and Agricultural Water Scarcity: 55% of Indian agriculture is rainfed, and weather conditions lead to predictable shortages of soil, water, and moisture.
+5. Shortage of Water and Agricultural Water Scarcity: Due to the 55% rainfed agriculture and the weather conditions, it leads to predictable shortages of soil, water, and moisture.
 Irrigation utilisation efficiency is only 38%.

 What are India’s Initiatives Promoting Agricultural Productivity in India?